KSP-KOS/KOS/doc/source/structures/misc/gui.rst

         vertically (the more widgets you add, the taller the box gets).

-        (The :struct:`Box` returned by calling the built-in function :funct:`Gui` is a "VLayout" box which arranges things vertically like this.)
+        (The :struct:`Box` returned by calling the built-in function :func:`Gui` is a "VLayout" box which arranges things vertically like this.)

         There are three reasons you might want to nest one Box inside another Box: